 - View the list of international sites/dates that are available during the designated testing period through a URL link to the online scheduling system provided in the notice to schedule.
-If an acceptable site/date is available, candidates will select and submit the preferred test site and date and a confirmation notice for the testing session will be issued. - If sites/dates are not available at the preferred international location during the designated testing period, candidates may submit a request for the preferred location(s).
+If an acceptable site/date is available, candidates will select and submit the preferred test site and date, and a confirmation notice for the testing session will be issued. - If sites/dates are not available at the preferred international location during the designated testing period, candidates may submit a request for the preferred location(s).
 Through the online scheduling system, candidates may submit three preferred international sites/dates for test scheduling during the designated testing period.
-Scantron cannot guarantee availability of the preferred sites/dates during the designated testing period. - Within five (5) business days, Scantron will issue a confirmation notice for one of the preferred sites/dates, if it is available.

-• If none of the preferred sites/dates are available, Scantron will offer an alternate site/date for the candidate's approval.
-Upon approval, Scantron will issue a confirmation notice to the candidate.
+Measure Learning cannot guarantee the availability of the preferred sites/dates during the designated testing period. - Within five (5) business days, Measure Learning will issue a confirmation notice for one of the preferred sites/dates, if it is available. - If none of the preferred sites/dates are available, Measure Learning will offer an alternate site/date for the candidate's approval.
+Upon approval, Measure Learning will issue a confirmation notice to the candidate.